1952 Detroit Lions season

-Season summary

 Preseason

+Summary

 The 1951 Lions had compiled a 7–4–1 record and finished in a tie for second place in the NFL National Conference.
 The 1952 team was a veteran group, including quarterback Bobby Layne (fifth year in NFL, third in Detroit), fullback Pat Harder (seventh year in NFL, second in Detroit), halfbacks Doak Walker (third year in NFL, all in Detroit) and Bob Hoernschemeyer (seventh year in NFL, third in Detroit), ends Cloyce Box (third year in NFL, all in Detroit) and Leon Hart (third year in NFL, all in Detroit), defensive linemen Les Bingaman (fifth year in NFL, all in Detroit), John Prchlik (fourth year in NFL, all in Detroit), Thurman "Fum" McGraw (third year in NFL, all in Detroit), and defensive backs Don Doll (fourth year in NFL, all in Detroit), Jack Christiansen (second year in NFL, both in Detroit), and Bob Smith (fifth year in pro ball, fourth in Detroit).

 The Lions won all six pre-season exhibition games as follows: (1) 28–13 over the Chicago Cardinals on August 18 at Amarillo, Texas; (2) 7–3 over Philadelphia Eagles at Little Rock, Arkansas; (3) 33–13 over the New York Giants on September 2; (4) 28–21 over the Cleveland Browns on September 6; (5) 21–14 over the Dallas Texans on September 12 at Dallas; and (6) 45–7 over the Washington Redskins on September 20.
 The Lions were considered a favorite for the NFL championship.

+Regular season

+According to the team, a total of 17,554 season tickets were sold by the Lions for the 1952 campaign.
+The Lions played their home games in Briggs Stadium (Tiger Stadium), which had a regular listed seating capacity of 46,194, with an additional 7,000 bleacher seats for football to bring total capacity to 53,194.

+Game summaries

 Week 1: at San Francisco

 On September 28, 1952, the Lions lost the first game of the regular season to the San Francisco 49ers by a 17–3 score in heavy fog at Kezar Stadium in San Francisco.
 The loss was the fourth in a row for the Lions against the 49ers, dating back to the 1950 season.
 The Lions' offense was limited to a 21-yard field goal by Doak Walker in the second quarter.
 Detroit turned the ball over five times on three interceptions and two fumbles.
 Joe Perry rushed 19 times for 80 yards and scored the 49ers first touchdown.